brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Introduced method return types.
     - [Change] Simplified the Model.
     - [Change] Do not display the encoding info, if we have a buffer info available.
+    - [Change] Different analysis order, when coming from the $this scope, for better source generation.
+    - [Change] Different order in the backtrace analysis, for better readability.
+    - [Change] Use compressed css for the SmokyGrey skin.
     - [Bugfix] The Aimeos decorator analysis works now as it should.

 3.2.3 dev